paglobal/augmented-tabflow/README.md

 - look into passive mode for wheel event
 - focus `sky` tab group space when active tab is not in current tab group space
 - try scrolling active tab into view on first render
-- do initting in `onStartup` instead of raw in background script
+- do initting in `onStartup` instead of raw in background script (particularly full screen aspect)
 - don't unpin tabs after changing url
 - implement "check for updates" feature
 - check issue with not restoring session state on update